Jonathan2251/lbd/source/c++.rst

 lock() function only [#atomic-wiki]_ [#atomic-stackoverflow]_
 [#atomic-herbsutter]_.

-Compare-and-swap operation is used to implement synchronization primitives like semaphores and mutexes, as well as more sophisticated lock-free [#lf-wiki]_ and wait-free algorithms [#cas-wiki]_.
+Compare-and-swap operation [#cas-wiki]_ is used to implement synchronization primitives like semaphores and mutexes, as well as more sophisticated wait-free and lock-free [#lf-wiki]_ algorithms.
 For atomic variables, Mips lock instructions, ll and sc, to solve the race condition problem [#ll-wiki]_.